freeradical13/freeradical13.github.io/index.md

 If we know there are 85g of Fe<sub>2</sub>O<sub>3</sub>, since each of those molecules is about 160u, Fe<sub>2</sub>O<sub>3</sub> is about 160g/mol, so first convert 85g to moles using [dimensional analysis][] by multiplying by 1mol/160g to cancel the g, and therefore, 85g divided by 160g/mol is 0.53 mols.
 Since there are two moles of Al for every 1 mole of Fe<sub>2</sub>O<sub>3</sub>, <code>2×0.53 = 1.06 mols</code> of Al would be needed to react with all of the Fe<sub>2</sub>O<sub>3</sub>.
 Given Al's atomic weight is about 27u, 1 mole is about 27g, so <code>1.06×27 = 28.62g</code> of Al would be needed to react with all of the Fe<sub>2</sub>O<sub>3</sub>.

-[Le Chatelier's principle][] asserts that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure (thus why it's called dynamic).
-If the temperature increases in an endothermic reaction, the system will favor the forward reaction.
-If the temperature decreases in an exothermic reation, the forward reaction will be favored to match the previous temperature.
-If the concentration of a substance increases, the reaction will favor that side of the reaction; otherwise, it will favor the other side.
-If volume decreases, concentrations will increase, so the reaction will favor the side that generates more total moles (i.e. creating more of the side that's more likely to react).
-Conversely, if volume increases, concentrations will decrease, so the reaction will favor the side that has fewer total moles (i.e. creating more of the side that's less likely to react).
+[Le Chatelier's principle][] (or the equilibrium law) states that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure (thus why it's called dynamic equilibrium):

+* If the temperature increases in an endothermic reaction, the system will favor the forward reaction.
+* If the temperature decreases in an exothermic reation, the forward reaction will be favored to match the previous temperature.
+* If the concentration of a substance increases, the reaction will favor the other side, decreasing the concentration of the subtance, and increasing the concentration(s) of the other side.
+* If the concentration of a substance decreases, the reaction will favor the side of the decrease, increasing the concentration of the substance, and decreasing the concentration(s) of the other side.
+* If volume decreases, concentrations will increase, so the reaction will favor the side that generates more total moles (i.e. creating more of the side that's more likely to react).
+* If volume increases, concentrations will decrease, so the reaction will favor the side that has fewer total moles (i.e. creating more of the side that's less likely to react).

 ## Water

 Liquid water is a particularly imporant molecule.
-Since it's a polar molecule, it has a tendency to create hydrogen bonds with nearby water molecules.
+Since it's a polar molecule, it has a tendency to create hydrogen bonds with nearby water molecules (or other ions or dipoles).
 This phenomenon is called [cohesion][].
 Water also has a greater [surface tension][] (how difficult it is to stretch or break the surface of a liquid).

 A [calorie][] (cal) is the amount of heat energy it takes to raise the temperature of 1g of water by 1°C (conversely, the amount of heat energy released when 1g of water is cooled by 1°C).
 1 calorie also equals 4.184 J (conversely, <code>1 J = 0.239 cal</code>).
 Therefore, the specific heat of water is 1 cal per 1g per °C.

 Relative to other substances, water has a high specific heat, meaning that it will change its temperature less when it absorbs or loses an amount of heat.

-Water's polarity makes it a common solvent.

-Substances that are ionic or polar are [hydrophilic][] meaning that they have a high affinity for water and thus increase their [solubility][] in water.
-Substances that are non-ionic and non-polar are [hydrophobic][] meaning that they have a low affinity for water and thus decrease their solubility in water.
+Substances that are ionic or polar are [hydrophilic][] meaning that they have a high affinity for water.
+Substances that are non-ionic and non-polar are [hydrophobic][] meaning that they have a low affinity for water.
 Substances that are [amphipathic][] have both hydrophobic and hydrophilic regions.

-## Acids and Bases
+## Solutions

-[Protium][] is the most common isotope of Hydrogen on Earth with one proton and zero neutrons (<sup>1</sup>H).
-[Deuterium][] is an isotope of Hydrogen with one proton and one neutron (<sup>2</sup>H).
-A [hydron][] is a cationic Hydrogen with 0 electrons (<sup>1 or 2</sup>H<sup>+</sup>).
-A [hydride][] is an anionic Hydrogen.
-A protium hydron (<sup>1</sup>H<sup>+</sup>) is often just called a proton since it's just a proton with no neutrons nor electrons.

 A [solution][] is a homogenous mixture with [solute(s)][solute] dissolved into a [solvent][] (the largest proportion substance).
 A solvent is often a liquid and if such a liquid is water, the solution is referred to as an [aqueous solution][] (in equations, sometimes denoted with <code><sub>(aq)</sub></code>).
-A [suspension][] is a heterogenous mixture where one substance eventually settles, whereas [colloids][] are heterogenous mixtures that don't settle ([emulsions][] which are colloids of liquids).
+A [suspension][] is a heterogenous mixture where one substance eventually settles, whereas [colloids][] are heterogenous mixtures that don't settle ([emulsions][] are colloids of liquids).

 A [litre][] (L) is a unit of volume equal to <code>1m<sup>3</sup>/1000</code>.
 [1 litre of water][water L kg] is approximately 1 kg under standard conditions (e.g. 25°C).

 The amount of a substance is usually measured in mass, moles or volume (e.g. 1g of salt in water).
 The [concentration][] of substance A mixed into substance B is the amount of substance A divided by the total volume of substance B. [Molarity][] (or molar concentration) (M) is the number of moles of a solute per liter of solution, abbreviated with square brackets around the solute (e.g. [Cl<sup>-</sup>]).
 [Molality][] is the number of moles of solute per kg of solvent.

-In a reversible chemical reaction such as <code>aA + bB ⇌ cC + dD</code>, the [equilibrium constant][] (k<sub>eq</sub> [or k<sub>c</sub> for concentration]) equals ([C]<sup>c</sup> × [D]<sup>d</sup>) / ([A]<sup>a</sup> × [B]<sup>b</sup>), ignoring the solvent and any solids, where the a, b, c, and d coefficients are the mole ratios.
-Given that molarity depends on temperature, k<sub>eq</sub> is a function of temperature.
-This constant describes the relative proportions of concentrations of reagents and products at equilibrium.
+A [hypertonic][] solution has a higher concentration of a solute compared to another solution.
+A [hypotonic][] solution has a lower concentration of a solute compared to another solution.
+An [isotonic][] solution has the same concentration of a solute compared to another solution.
+Like a dynamic equilibrium in chemical reactions, even in an isotonic solution, solvent and solution may move back and forth, but the rates of movement are equalized.

+In solution, molecules naturally diffuse from areas of higher concentration to areas of lower concentration if possible.
+This is called moving down or with the concentration gradient.
+[Osmosis][] is a particular type of diffusion which creates an osmotic gradient of a solvent from a hypotonic area to a hypertonic area because the concentration of the solvent is lower in the hypertonic area.

+## Acids and Bases

+[Protium][] is the most common isotope of Hydrogen on Earth with one proton and zero neutrons (<sup>1</sup>H).
+[Deuterium][] is an isotope of Hydrogen with one proton and one neutron (<sup>2</sup>H).
+A [hydron][] is a cationic Hydrogen with 0 electrons (<sup>1 or 2</sup>H<sup>+</sup>).
+A [hydride][] is an anionic Hydrogen.
+A protium hydron (<sup>1</sup>H<sup>+</sup>) is often just called a proton since it's just a proton with no neutrons nor electrons.

 [Hydroxide][] is the anionic molecule OH<sup>-</sup>.
 [Hydronium][] is the cationic molecule H<sub>3</sub>O<sup>+</sup>.